Where is my furnace heat exchanger and what does it do?

 Return air and supply air temperatures are measured by furnace technicians and compared to the data plate located inside the gas valve portion of the furnace cabinet.
 Using the Carrier Infinity model 59MN7A as an example, the continuous return air temperature cannot be lower than 60*F or higher than 80*F. Maximum temperature raise for a 100,000 Btuh 59MN7A is between 45*F to 75*F. Using the mid-range temperatures for the return air and the temperature rise, the calculation shows a return air temperature of 70*F may be heated to 130*F, an increase of 60 degrees.
 The increase in temperature comes from the heat transfer at the heat exchanger exterior surface.

 To ensure that the heat exchanger has a long and efficient life, it must operate within the engineering parameters of the manufacturer.
 If the return air temperatures are too cool, or the temperature rises above the maximum allowed temperature, the heat exchanger can be damaged.
+A malfunctioning exchanger requires repairs to be made to the heater.
 During your annual furnace tune up, these temperatures should be checked.

 Return air temperatures below 60*F will cause the combustion gases to rapidly condense and cause a water problem in the heat exchanger.
 If the heat exchanger is uncoated mild carbon steel, the water will cause rusting, and eventually cracks and holes.
 In addition to the inefficiency caused by low return air temperatures, the resulting water can lead to complete failure and emissions of carbon monoxide into the home.